Aurelien-Gg/Cryo-pip/s3transfer/READme.md

 ```

 The script will:
+1. Offers to create a dedicated Tmux session for your transfer
-1. List available folders in your S3 bucket
+2. List available folders in your S3 bucket
-2. Prompt you to select a folder by number or name
+3. Prompt you to select a folder by number or name
-3. Ask for a destination path (with tab completion)
+4. Ask for a destination path (with tab completion)
-4. Show transfer statistics and confirmation before starting
+5. Show transfer statistics and confirmation before starting
-5. Perform the transfer with progress display
+6. Perform the transfer with progress display

 ### Command-line Mode
 Run with explicit parameters: